dbeleva-af/Diana-project/README.md

 2. Python 3.8.10;
 3. Docker 20.10.21.

+The files for the web app are puted in flask-app folder, which contains a Makefile too.

 II.
 Infrastructure deployed in AWS - VPC, ECS Cluster (ECR, EC Services, Fargate), CI/CD Pipeline accomplished with CodeBuild in AWS.
+Configuration files for the infrastructure are in ecr_ecs folder and